Riot in His Veins - Part 1

 “No, your real— “

-A tinge of pain grew behind Kavel’s left eye, the headache that always signaled he had suffered fools enough today, and he turned to Pad to muse, “These guys are always so fucking stupid.”
+A tinge of pain grows behind Kavel’s left eye, the headache that always signals he had suffered fools enough today, and he turns to Pad to muse, “These guys are always so fucking stupid.”

 Pad, of course, had taken up rocking back and forth in the fetal position.

 “Right.
 Anyway.
 What’s your real name, stupid?”
-Kavel asked again.
+Kavel asks again.

 The king whispered something softly.
 He felt a shard of glass grazing his ear.